ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

       // TODO
     },

-In the next step we will implement the four callback methods that we have defined in this step.
+In the next step we will implement the four empty callback methods that we have created in this step.